 A moving target is harder to hit!
 If approached by a gunman and you can easily escape, RUN!
 Distance is your best defense!
 When driving, try to maintain enough room between your vehicle and the one in front to make a quick getaway.
 In just three seconds at 20 mph a car travels 90 feet—effectively out of range of most shooters.

 Trapped with an aggressive date or client with no easy way out?
 Take control.
 Lie.
 Manipulate.
 Redirect the mind of the man.
 Hey, Tiger, let's go out back.
 Have a smooch on the porch.
 But be prepared to go animal and deliver a good blow!

 In confrontations, mind your words.
 Don't resort to dissing.
 Here's the deal: If you humiliate or back a dude into a corner, he's more likely to go on the attack.
 Swallow some pride—even if he's a jerk.
 This is about saving your butt, not your face.
 Got it?

 Stun-n-run: If grabbed but not immobilized, get cracking and bust free.
 For example: crack the side of his head or ear with your thwacking hand or loaded purse; bust your wrist or arm free with a whipping circular 'round the world' move.
 Holler!
 Kick the nearest knee or lower leg.
-Caution: stun-and-runs are best used when help is nearby such as public parking lots.
+Caution: stun-and-runs are best used when help is nearby.
 Not if you're isolated or fighting off a determined attacker.
 NEVER RELY ON JUST ONE MOVE!

 Use barrier methods to create distance from troublemakers.
 Get your tush onto the other side of big items: cars, buildings, desks, walls.
 Raise hell and draw attention.
 Point and shout: You....call the cops!